Tony Baldry: Early life

-Born in 1950, Baldry was educated at Leighton Park School, a Quaker school, and the University of Sussex where he read Law.
+Born in 1950, Baldry was educated at Leighton Park School, a Quaker school, and the University of Sussex where he read law.
 During his university years, Baldry was actively involved in student politics and, whilst attending Sussex, took the Students' Union to the High Court on the grounds that the Students' Union was making ultra vires payments out of Student Union funds to various political organisations.
 The case of Baldry v Feintuck is notable in legal history for defining the legal status of students' unions for the first time.

 In 1975, Baldry was called to the Bar at Lincoln's Inn and became a common lawyer, joining the Oxford and Midlands Circuit.

 Military service

 In 1971, whilst at university, Baldry joined the Sussex Yeomanry.
-On 19 May 1974, he was commissioned into the Royal Artillery, Territorial Army, as a second lieutenant (on probation).
+On 19 May 1974, he was commissioned into the Royal Artillery, Territorial Army (TA), as a second lieutenant (on probation).
 He was given the service number 498590.
 His commission and rank were confirmed on 19 May 1974.
 He was promoted to lieutenant on 19 May 1976, and to captain on 18 February 1981.

-He retired from the Territorial Army on 1 April 1990 with the rank of acting major.
+He retired from the TA on 1 April 1990 with the rank of acting major.